 I loved how these frames turned out, but I wanted them to be something more, so here is what I made with them.

 When I laid the smaller frame inside the large frame, this is where the idea to put them together came from.

 This is what they looked like before I used the awesome Modern Masters Metallic Paint on them.

 I primed the frames using Zinsser Bulls Eye 123 primer.

 The next step was to paint them with Modern Masters Champagne Metallic Paint.
-Once they were completely dry, I mixed the Modern Masters black pearl paint with a glaze.
-I applied the glaze on both frames and wiped off with a dry cloth.
+Once they were completely dry, I mixed the Modern Master’s black pearl paint with a glaze.
+I applied the glaze on both frames and wiped it off with a dry cloth.
 The glazing technique allows you to wipe off a little or a lot so you get the aging effect.
 I love how glazing gives the pieces a deeper color and it enhances the edges of the frames.
 If you would like to see the black pearl paint color, check out my drop leaf table that I shared with you on Monday.

-I cut a piece of wood to fit in the back of the large picture frame and painted it with a black spray paint.
+I cut a piece of wood to fit in the back of the large picture frame and painted it with black spray paint.
 I then sprayed the wood piece with spray adhesive and applied the fabric to the wood.